Stanton County

 Rates

-Your electric rates are simply based on the cost of service for each rate class.
+Your electric rates are based on the cost of service for each rate class.
 It may be overstating it to say, “simply!”
 We have several components that drive electric rates.

 • Energy-Kilowatt-hours used by the customer